Ji-Hwan Bae Player Props: Pirates vs. Cubs

 Ji-Hwan Bae At The Plate

-- He has gone deep in two of 54 games played this season, and in 1% of his plate appearances.
+- In 55 games played this year, he has hit a homer in just two of them.

-- Bae has had at least one RBI in 18.5% of his games this year (10 of 54), with two or more RBI six times (11.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Bae has driven in a run in 11 games this year (20.0%), including six games with more than one RBI (10.9%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.